19 Apr 2024

 To prevent buildup, make sure you clean instantly any water spills and regularly clean the surface with a mild detergent or soap water.
 If hard water deposits occur, use a commercial stone cleaner or a water-ammonia solution to clean Travertine tiles.

 To wrap it up, maintenance plays a crucial role in keeping the shine of the stone intact for a longer duration.
 Any sort of negligence may lead to costly damage to stones.
-To keep Travertine tiles in good condition, follow the above steps and make sure you are sealing the tiles periodically to ensure long-lasting protection.
+To keep them in good condition, you must know how to clean Travertine pavers and tiles and make sure you are sealing the tiles periodically to ensure long-lasting protection.
 It creates a barrier that helps maintain the stone's appearance and durability.
 Follow the application instructions provided by the manufacturer for sealing natural stone.
 Regular sealant maintenance helps prolong the Travertine's life and preserves its beauty.
 Cleaning Travertine tiles, whether they are installed outdoors or indoors, typically follows the same process.
-The primary difference lies in the frequency and intensity of cleaning due to varying exposure to environmental elements.
+The primary difference lies in the frequency and intensity of cleaning due to varying exposure to environmental conditions.